OpenSky Secured Visa Credit Card

 Key Takeaways

 When every card application ends in denial, a no-credit-check card can break the cycle.
 These secured cards base approval on your ability to make a deposit and verify your identity — not on your credit score or history.
 No hard pull means no additional damage to your score.
 If you have $200 and valid ID, you can have a credit card that reports to all three bureaus and starts rebuilding your score immediately.
 We evaluated every major no-credit-check card on approval rates, fees, bureau reporting, and upgrade paths.
-Here are the best options for 2026.
+Here are the options to compare for 2026.

-Fee-free online bank with early direct deposit, SpotMe overdraft protection, and a secured Credit Builder card that reports to all 3 bureaus.
-No credit check, no minimum balance.
+Fee-free online bank with early direct deposit, SpotMe overdraft protection, and a secured Credit Builder card that reports to all 3 bureaus. eligibility claim to verify, no minimum balance.

 Yes.
 Several secured credit cards skip the credit check entirely, including OpenSky Secured Visa, Chime Credit Builder, and First Progress.
 They require a security deposit instead of a credit check for approval.